 We use Tikanga Maori principles in our work with Maori families, and encourage participation of the whole whanau in healthcare.
 Community and Maori Health Providers often refer to our service, and we refer back to theirs.
 This allows patients to have a support system in place to get to clinics, pharmacies and follow up visits to see us again if necessary.
 After hours care ie when closed at weekends is managed by Masterton Medical.

 The clinic hours are Monday, Tuesday, Thursday and Friday 8.30am to 12.30pm and Wednesday 9.00am to 12.30pm.

-Dr Helen Clayson, Dr Amanda Freeman, Dr Sally Milne, Dr Erin Henare and Dr Karin Burcher are the regular GP team working at the Marae Clinic along with nurse Andrea.
+Dr Helen Clayson, Dr Amanda Freeman and Dr Erin Henare are the regular GP team working at the Marae Clinic along with nurses Felicity, Kahurangi and Nisha.
 They are often assisted by the current GP Registrar, and this is a useful adjunct to their training and useful extra hands when the clinic is busy.